Allan122/Allan122/README.md

 I am a **Data Scientist** with a Master’s in Computer Science, focusing on the end-to-end data lifecycle—from rigorous cleaning to deploying predictive models.

-My journey includes a period of intensive preparation for the **UPSC**, which instilled in me a unique level of **discipline, research capability, and analytical depth**.
+My background includes a period of intensive preparation for the **UPSC**, which instilled in me a unique level of **discipline, research capability, and analytical depth**.
 I don't just write code; I analyze the "why" behind the data to solve complex business problems.

 * 🔭 **I’m currently working on:** Advanced NLP techniques for sentiment analysis.
 * 🌱 **I’m currently learning:** MLOps and Cloud Deployment (AWS).